Suicide: Risk factors

 Factors that affect the risk of suicide include mental disorders, drug misuse, psychological states, cultural, family and social situations, genetics, experiences of trauma or loss, and nihilism.
 Mental disorders and substance misuse frequently co-exist.
 Other risk factors include having previously attempted suicide, the ready availability of a means to take one's life, a family history of suicide, or the presence of traumatic brain injury.
 For example, suicide rates have been found to be greater in households with firearms than those without them.
-Recent research examining 3,018 US counties found that "the distribution of suicide rates across US states corresponded to variations in [social determinants of health] cluster distribution in each state.
+Research examining 3,018 US counties found that "the distribution of suicide rates across US states corresponded to variations in [social determinants of health] cluster distribution in each state."

 Socio-economic problems such as unemployment, poverty, homelessness, and discrimination may trigger suicidal thoughts.
 Suicide might be rarer in societies with high social cohesion and moral objections against suicide.
 Genetics appears to account for between 38% and 55% of suicidal behaviors.
 Suicides may also occur as a local cluster of cases.

 Most research does not distinguish between risk factors that lead to thinking about suicide and risk factors that lead to suicide attempts.
 Risks for suicide attempt, rather than just thoughts of suicide, include a high pain tolerance and a reduced fear of death.